Rajesh6110/Hack-36-5.0-NearYou-Groceries/README.md

 <b>Introduction</b>
 <hr>
-<h4>NearYou Groceries aims to connect buyers to local vendors to help them grow their business and provide quality products to the customer.</h4>
+<p>NearYou Groceries aims to connect buyers to local vendors to help them grow their business and provide quality products to the customer.</p>
 <br>
 <br>